 "Jace" is normally a short form of Jason, though, in-universe, he got the name because his adoptive mother likes the nickname over Jonathan, and the nickname stuck.
 There's a mook called Jason in City of Heavenly Fire who gets turned into a Dark Shadowhunter.

 Emma Bayliss is the name of a deceased mundane girl whom Tessa is forced to Change into so she could access her memories.
-Emma Carstairs, meanwhile, is the little Shadowhunter who gets Break The Cutie'd in a span of a single night in City of Heavenly Fire and who will star in her new series, The Dark Artifices.
+Emma Carstairs, meanwhile, is the little Shadowhunter who gets Break The Cutie'd in a span of a single night in City of Heavenly Fire and who stars in The Dark Artifices.

 Tessa and Will's son is named James, a sort of a Dead Guy Junior in honor of their friend, James "Jem" Carstairs, even though the latter is not dead yet.